kataw/kataw/test/__snapshot__/parser/expressions/import-call/invalid-cases.md

 ✖ Declaration or statement expected - start: 7, end: 8
 ✖ Import Call should take at least one argument - start: 18, end: 19 ✖ Expression expected - start: 29, end: 30
+✖ Expected a ')' to match the '(' token here - start: 29, end: 30
 ✖ Unexpected token. - start: 38, end: 39
 ✖ Expected a `;` - start: 38, end: 39
 ✖ Declaration or statement expected - start: 38, end: 39
 ✖ Import Call should take at least one argument - start: 49, end: 50 ✖ Unterminated string literal - start: 60, end: 63
+✖ Expected a ')' to match the '(' token here - start: 63, end: 71
+✖ Expected a ')' to match the '(' token here - start: 75, end: 76
 ✖ Expected a `;` - start: 75, end: 76
 ✖ Declaration or statement expected - start: 75, end: 76
 ✖ Unexpected token. - start: 85, end: 86